ucsb-cs24/s25/_lectures/lect13.md

 # Code from lecture
 [{{site.lect_repo}}/tree/main/{{page.num}}]({{site.lect_repo}}/tree/main/{{page.num}})

+Watch the first 5 minutes of this intro video to Neural Networks: <https://youtu.be/aircAruvnKk?feature=shared>

 # Topics
-* Graphs: terminology and applications
+* Graph: terminology and application to modeling neural networks
-* Size of graphs, dense vs. sparse graphs
-* Representation: adjacency matrix vs. adjacency list (space complexity)
+* Representation: adjacency list
-* Connections to implementing a neural network (topic for lab07)
+* Connections to implementing a neural network (topic for pa03)
+* Visualizing how a neural net is stored in memory and supporting data structures
+* Designing the Graph class to allow building the graph iteratively by calling functions to add nodes and edges.
-* Lab07 starter code for in class activity: <https://github.com/ucsb-cs24-w24/STARTER-lab07>
+* PA03 starter code for in class activity: <https://github.com/ucsb-cs24-w24/STARTER-lab07>